hotosm/drone-tm/README.md

 ## Getting Started

-To get started with Drone TM:
+To get started with DroneTM:

 1. **Sign Up**: Create an account and join our community of project creators and drone pilots.
 2. **Create Projects**: Sign up as a project creator to define Area for mapping.